U.S. Senate leader backs repealing 'forever war' authorization

-WASHINGTON, June 16 (Reuters) - Senate Majority Leader Chuck Schumer on Wednesday threw his weight behind an effort to repeal the 2002 Authorization for the Use of Military Force that allowed the war in Iraq, saying it would prevent "military adventurism" such as former President Donald Trump's 2020 airstrike on a Baghdad airport.
+WASHINGTON (Reuters) -Senate Majority Leader Chuck Schumer on Wednesday threw his weight behind an effort to repeal the 2002 Authorization for the Use of Military Force that allowed the war in Iraq, saying it would prevent “military adventurism” such as former President Donald Trump’s 2020 airstrike on a Baghdad airport.

 Schumer said he supported repeal legislation due for a vote in the House of Representatives on Thursday, and planned a Senate vote on a repeal sometime this year.
 The Senate Foreign Relations Committee said it would consider the AUMF repeal legislation at a meeting scheduled for next week.